Water Quality in Hillsborough

 Water Quality Reports

 Each year, the Town of Hillsborough publishes the results of its water quality testing operations in a consumer confidence report.
-View the.
+View the 2017 Water Quality Report (PDF).
 You can also look at reports by the SFPUC in the Water Quality section of the SFPUC website.

 Water Quality Tips